 (10) Bed-and-breakfast establishments as conditional uses.

-(11) Detached cottages/apartment units, detached from the principal structure/use on the property, as conditional uses under N.J.S.A.
-40:55D-67 (see § 276-46, Conditional uses, for standards and see § 276-7, Definitions).
-Lawfully preexisting cottages/apartment units shall be permitted.

 C. Accessory uses permitted:

 (1) Private residential swimming pools (see § 276-42, Swimming pools, for standards) and other usual recreational facilities customarily associated with residential dwelling units.

 (2) Private residential sheds for the storage of objects by the residents of the property, each not exceeding 15 feet in height from grade/ground elevation, and altogether not exceeding 150 square feet in gross floor area.
 All residential sheds must be anchored in accordance with § 276-51B(6)(a)to prevent flotation, collapse, or lateral movement of the structure.
 Private residential sheds may not encroach into the front yard required for the residential use in the zoning district in which it is located.